lucy-kim/homehealth/README.md

 ### Analysis files
 `anHHeffort_readmit.do`
-- Main regression analysis with counterfactuals: examine the impact of the referring hospitals' HRRP penalty pressure on HHAs' efforts on patients
+- Main regression analysis with heterogeneity and robustness check analyses: examine the impact of the referring hospitals' HRRP penalty pressure on HHAs' efforts on patients

 `desc_stats.do`
 - produce descriptive stats